morvencao/mcsm/README.md

 > Note: this is broken now, please use `istio-operator` helm chart to install it in each clusters.

-2. Deploy the `istio-mcsm` Application:
+2. Deploy the `istio-multicluster` Application:

 ```
 oc apply -k subscriptions/istio-mcsm